Tejaswi434/RECIPE-ORGANIZER-ID-COD4561/README.md

 It iterates through each item in the todos_list array and appends them to the list using the appending function.

+**Rationale**:

+**HTML Structure**:

+The HTML document sets up the basic structure of the recipe organizer webpage.
+It includes a header with the title "Recipe Organizer", an input field for searching recipes, and an empty unordered list (<ul>) with the class "main-container" where recipe content will be displayed.

+**CSS Styling**:

+The CSS file (recipe.css) defines the styles for various elements used in the HTML document.
+It sets up the layout, colors, and dimensions to make the webpage visually appealing and user-friendly.

+**JavaScript Functionality**:

+JavaScript (recipe.js) provides the interactivity and dynamic behavior to the webpage.
+It starts by fetching recipe data from an external API (https://api.spoonacular.com/recipes/random?number=10&apiKey=275d58779ccf4e22af03e792e8819fff) using the Fetch API.
+This API returns a list of random recipes.
+Once the data is fetched, it is parsed as JSON and processed to extract recipe details.
+The AppendingRecipies() function filters and appends recipes to the main container based on the user's search input.
+It clears the existing content of the container and populates it with matching recipes.
+Event listeners are added to the search input field to detect changes (keydown events).
+When the user types in the input field, the gettingDetails() function is triggered to update the displayed recipes accordingly.

 **Conclusion:**

 In conclusion the task assigned to kolavanti.Tejaswi during the CodTech IT Solutions internship program involved building a webpage using HTML,CSS,JAVASCRIPT.
 The implemented solution successfully accomplish the task using the Event handling,loops,localstorage methods and using the css for polish look.This document provides insights into the implemented details,code explanation,and rationale behind the choosen approach.
+This code presents a simple but functional recipe organizer webpage.
+It fetches random recipes from an external API, allows users to search for recipes by typing in the input field, and dynamically updates the displayed recipes based on the search query.
+The styling ensures a visually pleasing layout, enhancing the user experience.
+However, to further improve the application, error handling for API requests, better UI feedback during data fetching, and possibly more advanced search features could be considered.
+Overall, this code provides a solid foundation for a basic recipe organizer tool.
 Kolavanti Tejaswi,with the intern ID COD4561 has effectively completed the task as part of the internship program.

 This concludes the documentation for the task "RECIPE ORGANIZER APPLICATION " assigned during the CodTech IT Solutions Internship program.